 Pour-over drinks do best when using a medium, coarser grind which is effortless to achieve if you have an electric burr grinder on hand.
 Grinding can be labor intensive and investing in a good burr grinder can make for light work.

-Grind size is something to keep in mind when searching for the perfect cup of craft coffee, but the quality of ingredients is the most important element to any great-tasting creation.
+Grind size is something to keep in mind when searching for the perfect cup of craft coffee, but the quality of ingredients is the most important element

 When comparing pour-over brewers to generic, somewhat traditional dripping-style coffee percolators, you would think the coffee would result in a more intense, stronger profile, but this is not so.

 Rather, because a pour-over brewer requires a longer extraction method, the brewing water has more time to draw out the oils and flavors from the coffee grounds so it is a more aromatic, flavorful drink.